sfuhrm/geneticalgorithm/README.md

 System.out.println("Maximum is "+max);
 ```

-## Including it in your projects
+## Including genetic algorithm in your projects

-The recommended way of including the library into your project is using maven:
+The recommended way of including the library into your project is using
+Apache Maven:

 ---------------------------------------